ajmpawlik/CV-Aleksandra-Pawlik/Aleksandra's resume.md

 #### University of Warsaw, Institute of Ethnology and Anthropology of Culture (Oct 2006 - Jun 2009)
 **BA in Ethnology and Anthropology of Culture**

 * Research and thesis about the tension between post-Soviet Ukrainian identity and religion.
 2,5 years long fieldwork in Ukraine, Bojkivshchyna, West Karpaty Mountains.
-Learnt Unkrainian during the research.
+Learnt Ukrainian during the research.
 * Published results of the research in the joint book publication “ON THE BORDERLAND OF <NEW EUROPE>.
 POLISH – UKRAINIAN NEIGHBORHOOD”, Red.
 M. ZOWCZAK, Warsaw, 2010

 Graduated wih 4.18/5.0